tobymao/18xx/lib/engine/ability/README.md

   placed in a location that the ability is allowed to use.
 Default false.
 - `neutral`: If true, this ability uses a "neutral" token, which allows all corporations to pass through it
+- `check_tokenable`: If false, skip the `tokenable?` check before placing the token.
+Used in 18LA2 for the Angeles Public Dump, which places a special station token that does not actually belong to the owning corporation, and can therefore be placed in the same city as another token belonging to the owning corporation.
+Note that this property will bypass all tokenable checks, not just `:existing_token`.
+Default true.

 ## sell_company